shonczinner/Blackjack/README.md

 ![Split matrix shown here.](https://raw.githubusercontent.com/shonczinner/Blackjack/main/images/split_matrix.JPG)

 The column names are the dealers shown hand.
 The row names are players hand.
 The hand format is the player's score counting all aces as 1, and then 0 if your hand contains an ace which could count as 11.
-Values of 'TRUE' mean the player should split if possible for the corresponding hand.
+In this example, values of 'TRUE' mean the player should split if possible for the corresponding hand.

 ## Table of Contents